-Now while you don't have to use prepackaged wood chips to add a little smoke to your fire, you do want to make sure that what you're using is all wood, no glues, nails, chewing gum; well you get the picture.
+While you don't have to use prepackaged wood chips to add a little smoke to your fire, you do want to make sure that what you're using is all wood—no glues, nails, or chewing gum.
 And more than this you need to pick the right wood for the job.
 Different woods leave different flavors.
 But before we take a closer look, there's one more thing to wrap up.
 Do you burn the wood or not?
-When using gas grills it's best to put presoaked wood chips in a smoker box or wrap them in a piece of aluminum foil with a lot of holes in it.
+When using gas grills, it's best to put presoaked wood chips in a smoker box or wrap them in a piece of aluminum foil with a lot of holes in it.
 This keeps your grill from filling up with ash and clogging the burners.
 But get that wood close to the heat.
 You need the heat to smolder the wood and this means a pretty high heat.
-If you are using a charcoal grill or smoker then you can either put the wood directly on the coals (once they've heated up) or place them in a box.
+If you are using a charcoal grill or smoker, then you can either put the wood directly on the coals (once they've heated up) or place them in a box.
 Experiment a little and find out what works best for you.

 If you haven't used wood before, start small.
 Use a 1/4 cup of presoaked chips on your grill and see what it does for you.
 One of the great things about barbecue is the wide variety of experimentation available to the backyard cook.
 Wood smoke is what gives outdoor cooking its outdoor flavor.
 A great way to experiment with wood is actually on the grill.
 Instead of risking that 20-hour brisket with a wood you've never tried before, try putting that wood to test on your grill next time you cook up some steaks or chops.
 Make sure you catch the scent of that wood.
 If the smoke is bitter and noxious you probably shouldn't be cooking with it.

 Acacia is similar to mesquite but not as strong.
 This wood burns very hot and should be used in small amounts or for limited amounts of time.